 - Understand how to engage with and grow relevant audiences.

-- Latest stats and facts about the current social media landscape.
+- Whistle stop of the latest stats and facts about the current social media landscape.

 - Elements of a successful social media strategy.

 - How to align social media strategy with business strategy to drive meaningful ROI.